Cereceda's conjecture: Partial and related results

 Although Cereceda's conjecture itself remains open even for degeneracy d = 2, it is known that for any fixed value of d the diameter of the space of (d + 2)-colorings is polynomial (with a different polynomial for different values of d).
 More precisely, the diameter is O(n^{d + 1}).
-When the number of colorings is at least (3d + 3)/2, the diameter is quadratic.
+When the number of colors is at least (3d + 3)/2, the diameter is quadratic.

 A related question concerns the possibility that, for numbers of colors greater than d + 2, the diameter of the space of colorings might decrease from quadratic to linear.
 Bousquet & Bartier (2019) suggest that this might be true whenever the number of colors is at least d + 3.

 The Glauber dynamics is not the only way to change colorings of graphs into each other.
 Alternatives include the Kempe dynamics in which one repeatedly finds and swaps the colors of Kempe chains, and the "heat bath" dynamics in which one chooses pairs of adjacent vertices and a valid recoloring of that pair.
 Both of these kinds of moves include the Glauber one-vertex moves as a special case, as changing the color of one vertex is the same as swapping the colors on a Kempe chain that only includes that one vertex.
 These moves may have stronger mixing properties and lower diameter of the space of colorings.
 For instance, both the Kempe dynamics and the heat bath dynamics mix rapidly on 3-colorings of cycle graphs, whereas the Glauber dynamics is not even connected when the length of the cycle is not four.